Cross-platform C SDK logo

 Remarks

 The copy function must create a dynamic object and allocate memory for internal fields that require it.
 If we pass NULL, a copy of the original pointers will be made, which can pose an integrity risk since the same object can be destroyed twice if we are not careful.
-See Copy objects.
+See Copying arrays of pointers.

 arrpt_read ()